encoredev/encore/docs/ts/concepts/hello-world.md

 ## Using databases, Pub/Sub, and other primitives

-Encore's Backend SDK makes it simple to add more primitives, such as additional microservices, databases, Pub/Sub, etc.
+Encore's Backend Framework makes it simple to add more primitives, such as additional microservices, databases, Pub/Sub, etc.
 See how to use each primitive:

 - [Services and APIs](/docs/ts/primitives/services-and-apis)